Register your interest

-Slater and Gordon have commenced proceedings against Westpac for the sale of consumer credit insurance (CCI).
-Slater and Gordon have recently settled a similar case against NAB for $49.5 million, providing compensation to NAB customers who purchased worthless CCI.
-As with NAB, the Westpac Class Action is being run on a no win, no fee basis and without a litigation funder.
+Slater and Gordon has commenced legal proceedings against Westpac for the sale of consumer credit insurance (CCI) policies.
+Slater and Gordon has recently settled a similar case against NAB for $49.5 million, providing compensation to NAB customers who purchased worthless CCI.
+The Westpac CCI Class Action is being run on a no win, no fee basis and without a litigation funder.

-The Westpac class action is part of a series of cases following the Banking Royal Commission, which heard that banks were using pressure tactics to sell unnecessary CCI products to customers who were ineligible to claim under the policies.
+The Westpac CCI Class Action is part of a series of cases following the Banking Royal Commission, which heard that banks were using unfair tactics to sell unnecessary CCI products to customers who were ineligible to claim under the policies.

 We allege that Westpac and insurers engaged in unconscionable and misleading and deceptive conduct by selling worthless insurance products to their customers.

 What is the Westpac CCI Class Action about?